bwsw/cloudstack-ui/README.md

 4. Fix bugs and send us PR.
 5. Implement a feature from Roadmap or just do something which is new.
 6. Support and promote the development of specific functions which are important to you and may be shared.
+7. Provide testing environment for other deployment schemes.
+Now we interested in testing the app with
+  1. KVM with RBD
+  2. Xen with NFS, Local, RBD
 7. Hire us for frontend or backend development of custom software development projects.
 Take a look at our [website](https://bitworks.software/) to know where we can be useful.
 Take a look at our [presentation](https://www.slideshare.net/secret/BpNGxtaPUfOIqj) to learn more about us.

 To do a contribution, just contact us with next e-mail: info@bw-sw.com